9 tips to go digital in the outsourcing sector

 - Select data source (or create data sources if not available digitally)

 - Obtain and store data (data source integration)

 - Interpretation, results

-Use big data to increase your sales
+Big data to increase your sales

-7. Meet new buyers digitally
+8. Online events: meet new buyers digitally

-It led to a more equal chance.
-Even if the travel restrictions are lifted, meeting buyers digitally is expected to stay, because meeting and selling online is effective and it has become more accepted.
+It led to a more equal chance for all companies that were looking for new business.
+The travel gap was removed.
+Even now the travel restrictions are lifted, meeting buyers digitally is expected to stay, because meeting and selling online is effective and it has become more accepted.

 - Also read our news item Outsourcing industry finds new ways to connect.

 9. Stay up to date: source digital technologies

 It is important to stay up to date on advances in digital solutions so you can decide which will best fit your company and situation.
 When choosing a digital solution, you need to be well-informed and critical.
 If necessary, get advice from experts or a business support office, or ask colleagues about their experiences.